 Some candle wax blends can be accomplished by creating a core for burning and a shell for presentation.
 The shell often warms with the flame but does not reach the melt pool.

-In advance candle making, the shell is sometimes made in combination with herbs, crystals, stones, or charms.
+In advanced candle making, the shell is sometimes made in combination with herbs, crystals, stones, or charms.
 These are often referred to as candle lanterns or wax lanterns.

 When making a pillar candle, the outer edges of the candle ( 1/8″ – 1/4″ wall ) are not supposed to burn.
 The candle wick is intended to burn in the center and contain the melt pool without the aid of a container.